uhudo/storyteller/README.md

 Wait some time for the models to be downloaded.
 For this to happen you need to have huggingface key set.
 You can check in the Cloud section for instructions.

 ## Application
-You should run the application on your PC not in the cloud.
+After the servers are running and you can access the servers on localhost (check tunnelling section below for running on cloud), start the application.
+You should run the application on your PC (not in the cloud).
 ### Install requirements
 In folder storyteller/
 ```